beach couple.1.jpg

 NONPROFIT EIN 23-7335930 SINCE 1975

-AUTUMN 2024 ISSUE, AVAILABLE SEPTEMBER 1ST
+WINTER 2024 ISSUE, AVAILABLE DECEMBER 1ST

 New!
 Starting with the Summer 2024 issue, there is an index at the very end of the digital issue.
 Page numbers in the index are clickable links to the subject.
 Check it out and let our editor, Wendy, know if you like it at editor@humboldthistory.org.